top of page

 • Diagnostic assessment

-• Support for students with specific learning difficulties, e.g. dyslexia, dyspraxia. etc.
+• Support for specific learning difficulties (e.g., dyslexia, dyspraxia)

 • NZQA Special Assessment Conditions coordination and assistance